-So you have an online apparel store, you used the basic product mockup images that were provided by your print-on-demand service on your product pages when you set up your store, and now you want to add some more realistic images of models wearing your apparel to give your customers a better sense of how your designs look on real people and add to your brand’s identity, but you don’t actually have any of the product on-hand to photograph or if you do have samples you either aren’t a professional photographer or lack funds to hire models for a photoshoot.
+Let's say you have an online apparel store, you used the basic product mockup images that were provided by your print-on-demand service on your product pages when you set up your store, and now you want to add some more realistic images of models wearing your apparel to give your customers a better sense of how your designs look on real people and add to your brand’s identity.
+You also don’t actually have any of the product on-hand to photograph or if you do have samples you either aren’t a professional photographer or lack funds to hire models for a photoshoot.
 Or maybe you sell apparel online that you create yourself and the same photography/model barriers apply to you as well.
 Let’s also say that you have heard of resources that give you templates of models wearing apparel that you then need to bring into Photoshop in order to edit, but you don’t know how to use Photoshop.

 What are you to do?

 Use Placeit to create pictures of models wearing your apparel.